 First-generation students are invited to request a first generation cord to wear at commencement by emailing email@example.com.

 Students can change their Division III titles directly on TheHub without having to revise their entire contracts.
 From the evaluation menu, there is a new link under "Division III" called "Change My Division III Title."
 Students can complete this form anytime until their Division IIIs are evaluated by their chairs.

 Important Note: Due to publication deadlines, the title listed on the May Commencement program is the title on the Division III contract on the pass date.
 The titles will be shared with the Dean of Faculty Office and Central Records.
 It is therefore strongly recommended that students consult with their Division III chairpersons and confirm that the title on the contract is consistent with the title submitted to the committee and the one they want listed on the commencement program.

 Day of Check-In

-Lining up for the Commencement procession begins at 10:15 a.m. on Saturday, May 20 in the Franklin Patterson Hall courtyard.
-Participants line up in the following order: pipers, staff convener, president, trustee chair, dean of faculty, keynote speaker, student moderators, deans, trustees, faculty, alumni, and students.
+Lining up for the Commencement procession begins at 10:15 a.m. on Saturday, May 18 in the Franklin Patterson Hall courtyard.
+Participants line up in the following order: pipers, staff convener, president, trustee chair, dean of faculty, keynote speaker, student moderators, student speaker, deans, trustees, faculty, alumni, and students.
 There is no alphabetical order for graduates, so you may process with wherever you choose.
 The procession begins at 10:45 a.m. sharp!
-NOTE, you cannot join the procession after it begins.
+Note, you cannot join the procession after it begins.